andymccall/twibble.co/README.md

 # About

-Java based Blogging Platform using Spring, Hibernate and MySQL
+Java based Blogging Platform using Spring, Hibernate and MySQL.

 Twibble is a work in progress blogging platform, written in Java using Spring, Hibernate and MySQL.